The Node.js process Object: Environment, Arguments, Exit State, and Runtime Metadata

 // arrayBuffers: 10_515

-The RSS (covered in Chapter 1) is the total memory your process occupies in physical RAM - code, stack, heap, everything. heapTotal is how much heap V8 has allocated from the OS. heapUsed is how much of that heap is occupied by live JavaScript objects. external is memory allocated by C++ objects that are bound to JavaScript objects - Buffers allocated via Buffer.alloc() (covered in Chapter 2), for instance. arrayBuffers tracks memory from ArrayBuffer and SharedArrayBuffer instances specifically, and is a subset of external.
+// }RSS, covered in Chapter 1, is resident memory attributed to the process: code, stack, heap, shared libraries, and other mapped pages. heapTotal is how much heap V8 has allocated from the operating system. heapUsed is how much of that heap is occupied by live JavaScript objects. external is memory allocated by C++ objects that are bound to JavaScript objects, such as Buffers allocated through Buffer.alloc() as covered in Chapter 2. arrayBuffers tracks memory from ArrayBuffer and SharedArrayBuffer instances specifically, and is a subset of external.

-The gap between heapTotal and heapUsed is space V8 has reserved but hasn't filled yet.
+The gap between heapTotal and heapUsed is space V8 has reserved but has not filled.
 V8 grows the heap in chunks, so heapTotal is usually larger than heapUsed.
 When the garbage collector runs, heapUsed drops.
-V8 may eventually return some of heapTotal to the OS, but it doesn't always do so promptly - it keeps some slack for anticipated future allocations.
+V8 may eventually return some of heapTotal to the operating system, but it does not always do so promptly because it keeps some slack for anticipated future allocations.

 process.memoryUsage.rss() exists as a faster alternative when you only need the RSS figure.
-The full process.memoryUsage() queries V8's heap statistics via v8::HeapStatistics, which involves iterating heap spaces.
-If you're polling memory for a health check endpoint that fires many times per second, process.memoryUsage.rss() alone is lighter - it just reads /proc/self/statm on Linux or calls mach_task_basic_info on macOS.
+The full process.memoryUsage() call gathers several process and V8 memory counters and can be slower because Node may inspect memory information across pages and heap data.
+If a health check endpoint polls memory many times per second, process.memoryUsage.rss() is lighter because it returns only RSS.

-A subtlety with RSS: it includes memory shared with other processes (shared libraries, for instance).
+RSS also needs careful interpretation.
+It includes memory shared with other processes, including shared libraries.
 If you fork a process, some physical pages are shared via copy-on-write until either process modifies them.
-RSS counts those shared pages in both processes.
-Summing RSS across all your workers overstates total physical memory usage.
-There's no built-in Node API to get the "unique" portion - you'd need to read /proc/self/smaps on Linux and look at the Private_Dirty and Private_Clean fields.
+RSS counts those shared pages in both processes, so summing RSS across workers overstates total physical memory use.
+To get the unique portion on Linux, read /proc/self/smaps and look at the Private_Dirty and Private_Clean fields.

-For periodic memory monitoring in production, a pattern like this works:
+For periodic production monitoring, a pattern like this is enough:

 setInterval(() => {